 I want this.
 That’s all that I need.
 I can hope that others will enjoy what I put out there, but that’s not the reason I create.

 When it comes to your art, the only person that needs to ask for it is you.
 It might be tempting to ask friends, family, or followers “What do you want to see from me?” but I want you to ask yourself that.
-Listen to your own intuition and create.
+Listen to your own intuition and creativity.
 You might be lucky and have wonderful people in your life that consume everything you do and beg for more.
-If you have that, cherish the shit out of it.
+If you have that, cherish the sh*t out of it.
 Or, you might have people in your life that actually ask you to stop creating.
 They might give you the ol’ “don’t quit your day job,” jab as a light joke.
-You might pretend it doesn’t crush you, but internally you crumble and never touch a paint brush again.
+You might pretend it doesn’t crush you, but internally you crumble and never touch a paintbrush again.
 If you have experienced that, I’m sorry.
 It sucks, but don’t you dare let them take away your desire to create.

 Don’t wait for someone to ask for your art, and don’t listen to those that tell you to stop.

 Please leave questions and comments below while commenting is open or reach out to me directly through Instagram or email.
 I’d love to hear from you!
 Make sure to sign up for my email list below to never miss a blog post.
-New posts are published every week (kind of).
-And if you’d like to see more content like this in the future, consider becoming a Patron of mine!
-(See details below.)

 P.S.
-You probably know by now that I am here to help artist’s with these posts.
+You probably know by now that I am here to help artists with these posts.
 If you need help with your online branding, Instagram account, or just want a creative accountability coach, then check out my consulting services.
 You can easily add a session to my online calendar now.